Vishnusri-DevOps/my_first_git_project/README.md

-"This is my first Git project."
+"This is the updated first line for the README."
-"This project is about learning Git."